wyleyr/hankel1867tr/README.md

+# A Translation of Hankel's *Vorlesungen*

-This is a work-in-progress English translation of Hermann Hankel's 1867 *Vorlesungen über die complexen Zahlen und ihre Functionen* ("Lectures on complex numbers and their functions").
+This is a work-in-progress English translation of Hermann Hankel's 1867 *Vorlesungen über die complexen Zahlen und ihre Functionen* ("Lectures on complex numbers and their functions"), a textbook on complex analysis that played an important role in the transition to modern mathematics in nineteenth century Germany.

-The original text, with reasonably good OCR, is available from the [Internet Archive](https://archive.org/details/vorlesungenberd01hankgoog/).
+The original text, with sometimes-workable OCR, is available from the [Internet Archive](https://archive.org/details/vorlesungenberd01hankgoog/).

+## Goals

-This work is not very well known today, even among philosophers and historians of mathematics, but it was an important work in its time.
+Hankel's book is not very well known today, even among philosophers and historians of mathematics, but it was an important work in its time.
-For example, in Frege's *Grundlagen der Arithmetik* ("Foundations of arithmetic"), which is *very* widely read among anglophone philosophers today, Hankel is Frege's most frequently cited interlocutor.
+For example, in Frege's *Grundlagen der Arithmetik* ("Foundations of arithmetic"), which *is* widely read among anglophone philosophers today, Hankel is Frege's most frequently cited interlocutor.
 Frege scholarship could learn a lot from Hankel, but because Hankel's text is difficult and hasn't been translated, it